ECF/ROSGI-Websockets-Provider/README.md

 ROSGI Websockets Provider
 ==========

-Extension for ROSGi Remote Service Provider that allows websockets to be used as transport
+Extension for ROSGi Remote Service Provider allowing websockets to be used as transport